PACTCare/Stars-Network/WHITEPAPER.md

 Each user can only occupy one rank at a time.

 Voting is incentivized through inflation funding, which means that the ones participating in the voting process will receive an appropriate share of new Stars.
-In the case of voting for malicious parties the staked Star tokens are lost.
+In the case of voting for malicious parties, the staked Star tokens are lost.
 Voting takes place infrequently, and the Star tokens need to be staked as well as locked up for a certain period of time to participate in the voting process.
 The total voting power VP a user has during a certain time period T can be calculated with the following equation proposed Vitalik [\[23\]][23].

 ```
 T² * S = VP